 Proposals that focus on high school students should describe the purpose of the session, learning objectives and expected outcomes of the session as well as provide information that describes the presentation format (e.g., utilizing personal narratives, storytelling, discussing success strategies, etc.).
 Proposals that focus on a professional audience should clearly describe the audience the proposal addresses (e.g., teachers, school counselors, principals, policymakers, college faculty, student affairs professionals, higher education administrators, etc.) as well as delineate the learning objectives, presentation format and goals of the session.

 The Call for Proposals submission process is open September 5, 2017 to November 15, 2017.
 All session proposals must be submitted on or before November 15, 2017, to be considered for review.
+The call for proposals is now closed.
 See below for frequently asked questions.
 For other questions and comments about the call for proposals, please email Lamont A. Flowers, Ph.D., Distinguished Professor of Educational Leadership and executive director of the Charles H. Houston Center for the Study of the Black Experience in Education.